Buttercrunch Toffee (Homemade Heath Bar)

 - Quickly sprinkle mini chocolate chips over the top of the hot toffee, in an even layer.
 Cover pan with foil to seal in heat and melt the chocolate chips.
 Let sit for 3 minutes undisturbed, or until all the chocolate chips look glossy.
 Then spread the melty chocolate chips into an even layer - an offset spatula works great for this.
 Immediately sprinkle with the chopped nuts and sea salt flakes.

 - Chill until firm - I place the pan in the freezer for 30 minutes.
 Remove pan from freezer, lift toffee out of pan by pulling up on the foil, and transfer to a large cutting board.
 With a large, heavy, sharp-tipped knife, press into the top of the candy to crack it into pieces.
 Start toward the outer edge and work your way in.
-Store in airtight container in a cool place.
-Keeps very well in the freezer.
+Store in an airtight container in a cool place, preferably in the refrigerator or freezer.
+Keeps very well in the freezer for a few months!

 adapted from Mom's recipe box

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.